lmullen/lincolnmullen.com/content/courses/scriptures.2018/index.md

 ### Thursday, October 11: Race in the literary canon

+**Museum assignment**: Choose a text or artifact, and write one paragraph about why it is a good choice.

 Read:

 - Harriet Beecher Stowe, *Uncle Tom's Cabin*, in Prothero, 162--180.